 Cleanliness or sanitation is everybody’s work, not only of a particular community or individual.

 But why put so much emphasis on cleanliness?

 Cleanliness or sanitation has a scientific side attached.
-If you’re unclean, you’ll be ill, if you’re ill, you can’t go to work, if you can’t got work, you cant earn, if you can”t earn, you can’t eat good food — so there is uncleanliness in the root of poverty; physical and economical both.
+If you’re unclean, you’ll be ill, if you’re ill, you can’t go to work, if you can’t get work, you can earn, if you cant earn, you can’t eat good food — so there’s uncleanliness in the root of poverty; physical and economical both.
 Today, the situation is such that we keep ourselves clean but don’t keep our country clean.
 Cleanliness is Godliness.

-There is gold in garbage.
-There is no waste as such, best can come out of waste — in the form of gold.
-There is so much to do with waste but we should have the consciousness for it.
+There’s gold in garbage.
+There’s no waste as such, best can come out of waste — in the form of gold.
+There’s so much to do with waste but we should have the consciousness for it.